WRITING STYLE: 2.5/5

 The author describes the story of this lost warrior and the reason behind her derelict condition of life.

-The narrator’s growing closeness to this brave-hearted lady leads to the formation of a
+The narrator’s growing closeness to this brave-hearted lady leads to the formation of a project that acts as a solution for many people who suffer the same fate as Gayatri Sathe.

 Lonely Hearts provides a simplistic narration of modern life and its consequences on familial relationships.
 Indian traditions, customs and belief system are also reflected in the story of Gayatri Sathe.
 I also liked the “Circle of Life” realisation added by the author in his narrative.